 In Sweden, subletting contracts (andrahandskontrakt) are very common, as finding rental property is difficult.
 If you have a subletting contract, it means you are not the sitting tenant in the flat - you are renting it from the primary tenant, not the owner of the property.

 You can read more about what you should think of in relation to contracts and about your rights on the Info Norden page ‘Housing in Sweden’ under the heading ‘Rental property’.
-You can also read more on the ‘Om boende’ website (in Swedish).

 The Swedish Union of Tenants (Hyresgästföreningen) is a membership organisation for tenants.
 As a member, you can receive support if, for example, problems arise with the landlord.